ewebtechsuk/savirix/docs/apex27_import.md

 Any `external_id` captured from contacts, properties and tenancies is recorded and used to resolve relationships in subsequent steps.
-During a dry run the script still performs all mapping logic so you can verify that every tenancy and payment can be linked to the correct Ressapp record before making any changes to your tenant.
+During a dry run the script still performs all mapping logic so you can verify that every tenancy and payment can be linked to the correct Savirix record before making any changes to your tenant.

 ## Raw Apex27 Example